pyodide/pyodide/docs/project/deprecation-timeline.md

 deprecation warnings.
 More details about each item can often be found in the {ref}`changelog`.

+## 0.25.0

+- Typescript type imports for `PyProxy` subtypes from `pyodide` will be removed.

+- The methods `PyProxy.supportsHas`, `PyProxy.isCallable`, etc will be removed.

 ## 0.24.0

 - The `messageCallback` and `errorCallback` argument to `loadPackage` and